barbmich/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Open your favorite browser and visit `http://localhost:8081/login`.